cs190/cs190-ps1/README.md

 ## General Directions for all Problem Sets

 1. Fork this repository to create a repository in your own Github account.
 Then clone your fork to whatever machine you are working on.
-More detailed directions on this step are given above.
+More detailed directions for this step were given above.

-2. These problem sets are created with the latest version of Xcode and Mac OS X: XCode 7.2 and OS X 10.11.3.
+2. These problem sets are created with the latest version of Xcode and Mac OS X: XCode 7.2.1 and OS X 10.11.3.
 Do not run beta versions of Apple's software.
-During the term, we may move to Xcode 7.3, depending on Apple's release schedule.
+During the term, we will probably move to Xcode 7.3, depending on Apple's release schedule.
 Currently Xcode 7.3 is in beta.

 3. Under no circumstances copy-and-paste any part of a solution from another student in the class.
 Also, under no circumstances ask outsiders on Stack Exchange or other programmers' forums to help you create a solution.

-4. It is however fine&mdash;especially when you are truly stuck&mdash;to ask others to help you with your solution, provided you do all of the typing.
+It is however fine&mdash;especially when you are truly stuck&mdash;to ask others to help you with your solution, provided you do all of the typing.
 They should only be looking over your shoulder and commenting.

-This time-honored way of sharing coding techniques is called pair-programming.
+4. Your solution should be clean and exhibit good style.
+At minimum, Xcode should not flag warnings of any kind.
+The style should match Apple's as shown by their examples and declarations.
+Use the same indentation and spacing around operators as Apple uses.
+Use their capitalization conventions.
+Use parts of speech and grammatical number the same way as Apple does.
+Use descriptive names for variables, not acronyms or abbreviations.
+In the Xcode preferences pane, set a page guide at Column 120 and don't exceed it.

-5. Commit your changes to your fork of the repository.
-More detailed directions on this step are also given above.
+5. When completed, and before the time the problem set is due, commit your changes to your fork of the repository.
+More detailed directions for this step were also given above.
+I should be able to simply clone your fork, build it and execute it in my environment without encountering any warnings, adding any dependencies or making any modifications.

 ###### _The contents of this repository are licensed under the_ [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/3.0/).